 The four main departure times (Azam) in both directions are:

-To get through the chaos that is the port in Dar es Salaam, arrive at least half an hour before the ferry to Zanzibar departs.
+To get through the chaos that is the port in Dar es Salaam, arrive at least half an hour before the ferry from Dar es Salaam to Zanzibar departs.
 Don’t forget your passport, tickets and proof of yellow fever vaccination (see below) to present upon arrival in Zanzibar.